MisanthropicBit/decipher.nvim/README.md

   <br />
 </div>

-A small plugin that provides ways to encode and decode text using various codecs like base64.
+A plugin that provides ways to encode and decode text using various codecs like base64.

 ## Installing